When I tell people that I designed, built, and live in a tiny house I get one of two responses…. “AWESOME!!” or “…why?”

 When I started my project, I had been working for a few years and had saved up a little bit of money, but I had nowhere near the bank you’d need to buy a typical house out of pocket.
 I mean, building the tiny house hasn’t exactly given me a Scrooge McDuck pool of golden coins to swim around in, but I was able to build my own house and be debt a year later.

-2. We wanted freedom from property.
+2. I wanted freedom from property.

-This one sounds funny, because we do eventually want a piece of land to stick our house on permanently, but something cool about our house being on wheels is that we can roll with whatever comes our way.
+This one sounds funny, because I do eventually want a piece of land to stick my house on permanently, but there is something cool about my house being on wheels is that I can roll with whatever comes my way.
 Get it?!
 ROLL WITH IT.
 The house’s wheels roll… I’ll see myself out.

-4. We wanted lower bills.
+4. I wanted lower bills.

-5. We wanted freedom from money.
+5. I wanted freedom from money.

 The best way to make money is to save money, so they say.
 I think it’s true, though.
 If you spend less on mortgage and bills, what does that leave you with?
 Money in that bank!
 And with mo’ money, mo’ chances to do other stuff with your money!
 You can invest, you can travel, you can drive a big dumb fancy truck, or you could just… Earn less money.
 Honestly, that was one of my top reasons for wanting a lower cost of living.
 I could work less and enjoy my life more.

-7. We wanted community.
+7. I wanted community.